Johan Frederik Classen: Other occupations

 Classen built the manor house of Corselitze during the period of 1775-1777.

 In addition to his industrial and trading activities, Classen was also interested in agriculture and forestry.
 In 1768, he bought the Corselitze and Carlsfeldt estates on Falster from Prince Charles of Hesse-Kassel and, in 1773 and 1776, established Arresødal and Grønnesøgård on the Frederiksværk estate.
 His powers of initiative and administration also benefitted his agricultural ventures.
 He established the fishing communities of Sølager and Liseleje and developed large-scale plantations around Frederiksværk although his eagerness to persuade farmers to adopt better production methods does not appear to have led to meaningful results.

 In 1756, he bought a summer residence with a large garden near Østerport from the Danneskjold-Laurwigenske heirs.
 He increased its size in 1765 when he bought an adjacent property known as Fiskerhuset from Hans von Ahlefeldt.
 Today it is known as Classens Have (Classen's Garden).
 A patron of literature, Classen bought books at home and abroad until he had amassed a large library.

 Recognition

-Bust of Classen by Johannes Wiedevelt, 1803.
+Bust of Classen by Johannes Wiedewelt, 1803.

 Classen's extensive business operations brought him both wealth and recognition.
 In 1775, he was given the title of major-general and was awarded the Order of the Dannebrog while in 1783 he received the status of excellency.
 He also enjoyed friendships with the most influential figures of the times including Adam Gottlob Moltke, Hans Ahlefeldt, the Bernstorffs, Saint-Germain, Ove Høegh-Guldberg, General Heinrich Wilhelm von Huth and General Peter Elias von Gähler.